icicel/efficient-turf-v2/README.md

 The basic process consists of three steps.

-Use `Logging.logging` to enable/disable debug output.
+Use `Logging.init` to enable debug output.

 ### Create the baseline